neel-i-singh/neel-i-singh.github.io/_pages/cv.md

 July 2022
 ***Associate in Science***
 - GPA 4.00
-- Completed degree during junior and senior years of high school and graduated with High Honors
+- Completed degree during junior and senior years of high school.
 - Data Science Coursework
   - CSC 151 - Introduction to JAVA Programming
   - MAT 152 - Introduction to Statistics and Probability